M. H. Holcroft

 Montague Harry "Monte" Holcroft OBE (14 May 1902 – 24 September 1993) was a New Zealand essayist and novelist.

 His 18½ years editing the New Zealand Listener "confirmed the Listener as a unique institution at the centre of New Zealand's cultural life".

 Early life and family

 Holcroft was the second of three sons, born in Rangiora on 14 May 1902 to Harry Cooper Holcroft and Harriet Emily Soanes.
-He was married three times and had three children, Allan Holcroft (deceased) from his first marriage and is survived by two children from his second marriage, Anthony Holcroft and Jocelyn Rimmington.
+He was married three times and had three children: Allan Holcroft (deceased) from his first marriage and Anthony Holcroft and Jocelyn Rimmington from his second marriage.

 Life

 In 1936, Holcroft began writing for the Southland Times and became its editor.
 In 1949, Holcroft was offered the editorship of the New Zealand Listener in Wellington.
 He took up the appointment in June 1949.
 He became the longest-serving editor of the New Zealand Listener.

 He helped found the New Zealand branch of UNESCO.